rnand/lambda-ml/README.md

 " The Cosmos is all that is or ever was or ever will be.

-Our contemplations of the Cosmos stirs - there is a tingling in the spine, a catch in the voice, a faint sensation, as if a distant memory, of falling from a height.
+Our contemplations of the Cosmos stirs - there is a tingling in the spine, a catch in the voice, a faint sensation, as if a distant memory, of falling from a great height.

 We know we are approaching the grandest of mysteries.